Bettermeans/help.bettermeans/_posts/2010-12-07-activity_stream.markdown

 main_category: guides
 ---

-The activity stream is a news feed of all of the activity in a project workstream.
+The activity stream is a news feed of all of the activity in a workstream.
 Any new items, changes to items, status changes, comments, wiki edits, news, member changes and more are in the activity stream.

 ![](/images/Activity2-f.png)